 Why am I getting slow speeds with Speedify?

-There are a variety of factors than can affect the speeds that you get when connecting with Speedify.
+There are a variety of factors that can affect the speeds that you get when connecting with Speedify.
 Below are some common things you can check to make sure you are getting the best speeds with Speedify.
 Speedify's default settings should work well in a most cases, but if you seeing performance problems, try the suggestions below.

 Speedify is a VPN, which means that your Internet traffic is forwarded through a VPN server before going to its destination on the Internet.
 Your location relative to the Speedify VPN server can have a big impact on the speeds you get.
 Connecting to a server that is far away from you will add increased latency and can reduce performance.